matthiasn/clojure-system-book/manuscript/TwitterClient-TwitterClient.md

 ## TwitterClient Component

-But these simple, per-item transducers do not not help in our case, where we know that some of the chunks are not complete but instead have to be glued together with the next one or two pieces.
+But these simple, per-item transducers do not help in our case, where we know that some of the chunks are not complete but instead have to be glued together with the next one or two pieces.
 For that, we will need some kind of **state**.
 In the example above, that would be the space where we place fragments of a hundred dollar bill.
 But what if we want to see this aggregation process as a **black box**?
 Then, the aggregation cannot really have outside state.
 Also, as Rich Hickey mentioned in his StrangeLoop talk, there is no space in the machinery to keep state.
 What if one such transducer could have local state even if that is contained and not accessible from the outside?
 It turns out this is where stateful transducers can help.

 Here’s how this stateful transducer looks like in **[code](https://github.com/matthiasn/BirdWatch/blob/f39a5692e4733784124d0f0930202d4270762d77/Clojure-Websockets/src/clj/birdwatch/twitterclient/processing.clj)**: